How I track token spend and find the waste

 | Uncommitted-output days | <1 per week | Brief drift — sessions that consume tokens but ship nothing |

-Cache hit ratio is the cheapest to fix.
+Cache hit ratio is the cheapest one to fix.
 Brief drift is the hardest.
-Token-per-artifact drift is somewhere in between.
-Run them in cost-of-fix order so you bank the easy wins first.
+Token-per-artifact drift sits in between.
+I run them in cost-of-fix order so I bank the easy wins first.

 The rest of Expert · Lesson 03 is for subscribers.